-These harsh driver license suspension penalties for not properly handling an Atlanta traffic ticket will take hours of time and some additional money to rectify, plus they can put you back into the Atlanta (or other) jail if you are pulled over and have an arrest warrant showing on the computer.
+These harsh driver’s license suspension penalties for not properly handling an Atlanta traffic ticket will take hours of time and some additional money to rectify, plus they can put you back into the Atlanta (or other) Jail if you are pulled over and have an arrest warrant showing on the computer.
 Being certain that your driving under the influence case does not “fall between the cracks” is one of the main reasons that you should retain an Atlanta criminal defense attorney who specializes in “impaired driving” criminal cases, to-wit: DUI alcohol and DUI drugs cases.

-William C. (Bubba) Head has practiced criminal law for over four decades and has two other Georgia criminal defense attorneys in his law firm, Larry Kohn, and Coyer Yager.
-Both are each highly-rated as an Atlanta traffic lawyer, and both with their own great attorney reviews.
-In June 1991, Mr. Head wrote the FIRST book ever on How to Beat a DUI, which was entitled, “101 Ways to Avoid a Drunk Driving Conviction.”
-Mr. Head’s attorney ratings are exemplary and his reputation as one of the top law firms in Atlanta is impeccable.
+In January of 1991, Mr. Head wrote the FIRST book ever on How to Beat a DUI, which was entitled, “101 Ways to Avoid a Drunk Driving Conviction.”
+Mr. Head’s attorney ratings are exemplary, and his reputation as one of the top law firms in Atlanta is impeccable.
 Both attorneys, Kohn and Yager, have worked with Mr. Head since they graduated from law school, and are well-versed on Georgia DUI laws and other traffic ticket laws.

-Our Atlanta DUI attorneys can be in Atlanta Municipal Court every single day the Court is open.
-We ANSWER YOUR CALLS 24/7, even on weekends and all holidays.
-Call us at 1-888-384-4323 (1-888-DUI-HEAD) or submit a FREE online case evaluation form.
+Our Atlanta DUI attorneys can be in Atlanta Municipal Court every day the court is open.
+Our law firm ANSWERS YOUR CALLS 24/7, even on weekends and all holidays.
+Call us at 404-567-5515 OR 1-888-384-4323 (1-888-DUI-HEAD) or submit a FREE online case evaluation form.

-If you hire Mr. Head or one of his law partners the night before your court date, we can be there at Traffic Court Atlanta FOR YOU, and cover the criminal charge or traffic ticket case without you needing to be there.
+If you hire Mr. Head or one of his law partners the night before your court date, we can be there at Traffic Court Atlanta FOR YOU and cover the criminal charge or traffic ticket case without you needing to be there.
 Let our DUI lawyers’ combined decades of experience with Atlanta traffic tickets help you obtain your best possible outcome.

-In North Fulton, we have an Alpharetta branch office, for dealing with Alpharetta Municipal Court, Milton Municipal Court, John’s Creek Municipal Court, and Roswell Municipal Court, Cumming Municipal Court, Woodstock Municipal Court, and Duluth Municipal Court.
+In north Fulton, we have an Alpharetta branch office, for dealing with Alpharetta Municipal Court, Milton Municipal Court, John’s Creek Municipal Court, and Roswell Municipal Court, Cumming Municipal Court, Woodstock Municipal Court, and Duluth Municipal Court.

-After being arrested for DUI in Georgia, the first thing to do it identify an expert on Georgia DUI law through top attorney ratings.
+After being arrested for DUI in Georgia, the first thing to do is identify an expert on Georgia DUI law through top attorney ratings.
 Look at who is BEHIND the law firm, review each of the trial lawyers’ credentials, and check out the criminal defense attorney who leads the law office.
 Every experienced DUI lawyer in the law firm must have full command of DUI laws and possess training in all aspects of successfully challenging the driving under the influence criminal case.